snokvist/waybeam_osd/CONTRACT.md

 ### Partial Update Examples

 The `values` and `texts` arrays are positional. `null` entries are ignored (slot keeps its previous value/text), while omitted trailing indices also keep their previous content; system slots 8–15 are populated locally.
-Use explicit numbers to overwrite value slots and empty strings to clear text slots.
+Use explicit numbers to overwrite value slots, and empty strings to clear either a text slot or a numeric slot (clears to `0`).

 **Update only the first value:**
 ```json